Euphorbia Pallas: medicinal properties and contraindications. Man-root: application and beneficial properties, reviews

 Powder that is used for oral administration.

-Decoction and infusion are traditionally prepared with water, tincture - with alcohol.
-The ratio of ingredients, the time of infusion or boiling, the amount of root and the proportions of other components are determined depending on which disease will be treated.
+Decoctions and infusions are traditionally prepared with water, while tinctures are prepared with alcohol.
+The ratio of ingredients, infusion or boiling time, amount of root and proportions of other components are determined depending on what disease will be treated.
 The subtleties of the process are well known to herbalists and traditional healers, herbalists and doctors who widely use folk recipes.

 Osteochondrosis;